Home

 • Seller and prospect must set mutually agreed goals and expectations at every point along the journey to minimize misalignment and confusion.

-In this context, 3D and augmented reality(AR) technologies – with their ability to create unique and visually immersive ‘discovery experiences’, generate deep behavioral insights through real time data mining, and embed unique ‘try before you buy’ moments natively into the narrative – can turn selling cycles on their head and effectively change the game.
-Stats confirm that adding the ‘magic parameter’ of3D and AR to traditional B2B and B2C selling cycles can revolutionize demo presentations, amp up buyer confidence and boost sales by up to 200 percent.
-No wonder then that according to a Deloitte study, nine out of ten medium sized brands are already using 3D and AR to fuel their consumer journeys.
-There is no question that momentum is building in favor of 3D and AR across product niches and solution categories, signaling a whole new way to visualize, augment and shorten selling cycles.
+Studies demonstrate that adding the ‘magic parameter’ of 3D and AR to the B2B sales cycle stages can revolutionize demo presentations, elevate buyer confidence, and boost sales by up to 200 percent.
+According to a study by consulting giants Deloitte, nine out of ten medium sized brands are already using 3D and AR to fuel their consumer journeys and enhance internal processes.
+Across a wide range of industries and sectors, momentum is building in favor of 3D and AR across product niches and solution categories, signaling a whole new way to visualize, augment, and shorten selling cycles.

 Subscribe to our newsletter